 Finding the perfect comedic monologue is a challenge for most actors.
 Because comedy is subjective, it’s a good idea to select a comedic monologue that sounds like you.
-There are ample resources to find comedic monologues, including Backstage’s Monologuer, however selecting a monologue from a larger body of work like a full-length play, TV show, or movie can help flesh out the character and give the monologue a stronger point of view.
+There are ample resources to find comedic monologues, including Backstage’s Monologuer.
+Consider selecting a monologue from a larger body of work like a full-length play, TV show, or movie—it can help flesh out the character and give the monologue a stronger point of view.
 Comedy is all about truth, pain, and the misunderstanding in relationships.
 Here are five comedic monologues for women that you should consider for your next audition.

 1. “Marie and Bruce” by Wallace Shawn